 The Lutheran Heritage Foundation is helping spread the Gospel there by translating and publishing A Child’s Garden of Bible Stories into the Laotian language.

-In February, the books were distributed to children who attend the only Christian school in Laos (pictured above).
+In February, the books were distributed to children who attend the only Christian school in Laos (pictured at left).
 Books were also given to families who attend Lutheran house churches.

 “This book will be very important for the development of the Lutheran church in Laos,” said Rev. Ted NaThalang, who coordinates LHF projects in Southeast Asia.
 “It includes lessons that are very important to the Lutheran faith, including Jesus’ baptism and the first Lord’s Supper.”